mfijalkowska/Game-of-Life/README.md

-# Game of Life - C implementaion
+# Game of Life - C implementation

 This simple project contains C implementation of the best-known two-dimensional cellular automaton - Game of Life which rules can be found here: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life